rhine3/pink-berries/data-guide.md

         2 libraries sequenced across 2 Hiseq lanes and a Miseq run

   * `illumina_4moleculo/`:
-        same batch of DNA as for moleculo library; nextera library prep; 1 full HiSeq lane and 1 MiSeq run
+        same batch of DNA as for moleculo library; nextera library prep; 1 full HiSeq lane and 1 MiSeq run.
+Also contains a sub-folder, `quality-trimmed-reads/`, which contains a subfolder, `reads-by-genome/`

-        *need to look at this folder more*
+        * `quality-trimmed-reads/` :
+        QC'd version of this dataset, as described in readme within the folder: `README-qc-reads.md`

 * DNA extracted from single aggregates: